-Providers should retain copies of sufficient learner evidence (electronic copies are acceptable) to allow them to participate in internal and external standardisation events.
-Samples should include all assessed work produced by selected learners for the whole unit/ qualification.
-Wherever possible, evidence should be retained for learners with borderline levels of achievement (i.e. on the pass/fail border, merit/ distinction border etc.).
-Copies should be retained up to one year after certification providing external standardisation events have taken place.
+Providers are requested to upload any requested samples of electronic copies of learner evidence to the Provider's folder on Open Awards' SharePoint.
+The provider must upload files to the specific location requested by the QASA/EQA to avoid delays in work being reviewed.
+When requested, samples should include all assessed work produced by selected learners for the whole unit/ qualification.
+Wherever possible, evidence should be retained for learners with borderline levels of achievement (i.e., on the pass/fail border).

+Open Awards will retain copies of learner evidence up to one year after certification and may use fully redacted examples for standardisation purposes.